SRHridoy/Java_DSA_with_bro/README.md

 ## Where are queues useful?
 1. Keyboard Buffer(letters should appear on the screen in the order they're pressed)
 2. Printer Queue(Print jobs should be completed in order)
-3. Used in Linedlists, PriorityQueues, Breadth-first Search(BFS)...
+3. Used in Linkedlists, PriorityQueues, Breadth-first Search(BFS)...

 > # Priority Queue :